- China Tours +

 As the world oldest trade route, the Silk Road is not only a road of business, but also a road of art and culture.
 Our private China Silk Road tours offer an easy and flexible pace tailored for everyone to experience the history, culture relics, ethnic minorities, landscape, and local interaction along the great Silk Road.
 With our local tour guides and exclusive arrangement, you will touch the heartbeat under the ground of the Silk Road.

 Here are some inspirations for you to have a general ideas about the Silk Road in China.
 Contact us if you have any questions about the Silk Road Tour.

 Karakuli Lake-- Kashgar

 The following routes are examples to help you tailor your own Silk Road tour.
-Tell us what you would like.
-Our decicated one to one experts are waiting to create a unique tour to suit your preferences.
+Remember all these Tibet tour packages can be changed according to your needs.

 The best time to travel is from May to October.
 Weather conditions are pleasant from late spring to early autumn, with an average temperature of 15 °C. Although summer weather can be scorching, the heat is dry and more comfortable than in the humid tropics.
 The scenery is ideal when the fruits ripen, the flowers are in full bloom, and green grass covers grassland areas.

 Bring warm clothing even in the hot summer, as the temperature can change greatly between day and night in some places along the route.